 Quick Facts on Butternut Squash and Guinea Pigs

-- Only the fleshy-orange part inside is eaten; but the stem, seeds, stalk are NOT eaten
+- Only the fleshy-orange part inside is eaten.
+The stem, seeds, stalk are not eaten.

-- Excess of this squash can upset the digestion or the stomach (diarrhea, flatulence, bloating, etc)
+- Excess of this squash can upset the digestion or the stomach, such as diarrhea, flatulence, bloating, etc.